I have written a number of books on natural heritage, short fiction for children, as well as scholarly articles on the ecology of colonial waterbirds.

-My most recent book was an edited work, The Future of Natural History Museums, published by Routledge in 2017, where the industry is going in the next twenty to fifty years.
+My most recent book was an edited work, The Future of Natural History Museums, published by Routledge in 2018, where the industry is going in the next twenty to fifty years.
 See more about my writing here.

 You can find me on Linked In here.